wesavetheworld/wikitext/README.md

 A small command-line program that downloads the raw wikipedia markup text for the specified article.
 It does not download images or other supporting media.
 It does not follow links.

 It is designed as a shortcut to using `curl` or `wget` in situations where you want article **markup**.
-For example, to get the wikitext for the "Abraham Lincoln" article, you'd normally run `wget 'http://en.wikipedia.org/w/index.php?title=Abraham_Lincoln&action=raw'`; with wikitext, you can instead run `wikitext "Abraham Lincoln"`
+For example, to get the raw markup for the "Abraham Lincoln" article, you'd normally run `wget 'http://en.wikipedia.org/w/index.php?title=Abraham_Lincoln&action=raw'`; with wikitext, you can instead run `wikitext "Abraham Lincoln"`

 **This program is not a robot, it is not optimized for large numbers of downloads.
 Don't abuse wikipedia.**